clemsonacm/presentations/sources/provisioning/provisioning.md

 +	Written in python 2.7.X but moving to 3.X
 +	Mixed architecture
-	+	Requires python 2.7 and OpenSSH Server for agentless
+	+	Requires python 2.7 and OpenSSH Server for Agentless
 +	**Computed Ordering**
 +	Configured in `yaml` with `jinja` or `python`